Oliver6565/Oliver6565/README.md

 - 👋 Hi, I’m @Oliver6565
-- 👀 I’m interested in 前端
+- 👀 I’m interested in Magic and Spirit Communication
-- 🌱 I’m currently learning vue
+- 🌱 I’m currently learning frontend
 - 📫 How to reach me , you can't

 <!---